liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/02-apps/service-builder-samples/service-builder-adq.markdown

 ## What API(s) and/or code components does this sample highlight?

-This sample demonstrates @product@'s actionable dynamic query API.
+This sample demonstrates @sharepoint@'s actionable dynamic query API.
 Specifically, it demonstrates how to create an ADQ, add criteria to an ADQ, specify an action for the ADQ, and execute the ADQ.